hbctraining/DGE_workshop_salmon_online/lessons/08b_time_course_analyses.md

 <img src="../img/lrt_time_nodiff.png" width="300">
 </p>

 The type of **gene expression patterns we do expect** the LRT to return are those that exhibit differences in the effect of treatment over time.
-In the example below, GeneX displays a differnt expression pattern over time for the two treatment groups.
+In the example below, GeneX displays a different expression pattern over time for the two treatment groups.

 <p align="center">
 <img src="../img/lrt_time_yesdiff.png" width="300">
 </p>

 Continuing with our example dataset, after running the LRT we can determine the set of significant genes using a threshold of `padj` < 0.05.
 The next step would be to sort those genes into groups based on shared expression patterns, and we could do this using `degPatterns()`.
-Here, you will notice that we make use of the `col` argument since we have two groups that we are comapring to one another.
+Here, you will notice that we make use of the `col` argument since we have two groups that we are comparing to one another.

 ```r
 clusters <- degPatterns(cluster_rlog, metadata = meta, time="time", col="treatment")